NCA Trial Sanctioning

 For example, if in a sanctioned class there are 14 dogs, 8 of which are being run by a single handler, the NCA will consider the class to be a class of 10 (300 possible points to the winner), will omit the 4 lowest placing dogs run by that handler from the placings and will award only 300 points to the winner (a class of 14 would normally have 420 points for the winner).

-What to do after your trial: Send the NCA office, via mail, email or fax, the placings for each sanctioned class.
-You may use the results form on the NCA website (http://nationalcattledog.com/NCA/images/NCA_Results_Form.pdf) or, simply send a form of your own making.
+What to do after your trial: Send the NCA office, via mail, email or fax, the placings for each sanctioned class. (http://nationalcattledog.com/NCA/images/NCA_Results_Form.pdf) or, simply send a form of your own making.
 All that is necessary is that we have the handlers first & last name, the name of the dog that was run, the class and where they placed in the class.
 We do need this information for all handlers/dogs that run in a class, not just the handlers/dogs that placed.

 Also, please let us know if you signed on any new NCA members during your trial so that we don’t miss giving them any NCA points that they may have earned.